Juan Carlos Garrido: Africa and Arabia

 On 8 July 2014, Garrido was appointed at Al Ahly SC in the Egyptian Premier League.
 Late into the month, he led his new team to a 1–0 win against Séwé FC for the CAF Confederation Cup which the club eventually won, also conquering the Egyptian Super Cup; on 3 May 2015, however, he was dismissed.

 On 6 November 2016, Garrido was appointed manager of Ettifaq FC in the Saudi Professional League, signing a seven-month deal with an option for another season according to result and team performance.
 He was relieved of his duties the following February, with the side in eighth place after 22 matches.

 Garrido switched clubs and countries again in June 2017, joining Raja CA from Morocco.
 His first game in charge of the latter took place on 10 September, in a 1–1 away draw against Olympique Club de Khouribga.
 He won the year's Throne Cup with a penalty shootout victory over Difaâ Hassani El Jadidi on 18 November, and a year later the CAF Confederation Cup with a 4–3 aggregate win over AS Vita Club from the Democratic Republic of the Congo.

 A month after being sacked by Raja, in February 2019 Garrido replaced Zoran Mamić at UAE Pro League club Al Ain FC for the rest of the season.
 At its closure, he was succeeded by another Croat, Ivan Leko.

 Garrido was hired by Tunisia's Étoile Sportive du Sahel on 20 November 2019, on a deal until June 2021.
 Less than three months later, however, he was dismissed due to poor results.

 On 25 February 2020, Garrido returned to Casablanca, joining Raja's rivals Wydad AC.
 He was fired in September despite taking the team to the Champions League semi-finals, as they were trailing Raja by four points on the domestic front.

 Garrido returned to Spain on 12 January 2021 after nearly seven years, being appointed manager of CD Castellón in the second division.
 He was dismissed on 21 May, as the club faced relegation with two games remaining.

 On 20 September 2022, Garrido went back to Egypt's top flight, taking over at last-placed Ismaily SC.
 He was shown the door on 9 December, after taking two points from five games.

+Garrido was hired again by Wydad on 26 February 2023, replacing Mehdi Nafti who had performed poorly at the recent edition of the FIFA Club World Cup.
+He was dismissed by club chairman Said Naciri on 5 May with the club one point behind AS FAR in the league and awaiting the Champions League semi-finals.